microsoft/industry/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file

-**REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?

-- **No CSS support:** Fill out this template with information about how to file issues and get help.
-- **Yes CSS support:** Fill out an intake form at [aka.ms/spot](https://aka.ms/spot).
-CSS will work with/help you to determine next steps.
-More details also available at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
-- **Not sure?** Fill out a SPOT intake as though the answer were "Yes".
-CSS will help you decide.

-*Then remove this first heading from this SUPPORT.MD file before publishing your repo.*

 # Support

+## Microsoft Support Policy

+If issues are encountered when deploying these reference implementations and architectures users will be able to engage Microsoft support via their usual channels.
+Please provide correlation IDs where possible when contacting support to be able to investigate issue effectively and in timely fashion.
+For instruction on how to get deployments and correlation ID, please follow this link [here](https://docs.microsoft.com/azure/azure-resource-manager/templates/deployment-history?tabs=azure-portal#get-deployments-and-correlation-id).

+Following list of issues are within the scope of Microsoft support:

+- Azure Portal deployment of Reference implementations
+- Underlying Resource or Resource Provider issues when deploying template (e.g. Management Groups, Policies, Log Analytics Workspace, Virtual WAN, Virtual Network) for any deployment failure
+- UI elements (e.g., ArmApiController) used in Azure Portal deployment
+- ARM Deployment Issues e.g. template validation, CheckAccess API etc.
+- Customization of Portal Template/Policy and UI Definition by customer/partners

+Any issues that deemed outside of the above list by Microsoft support and/or requires bugfix in the Template or Code in the repo, Microsoft support will redirect user to file the issue on GitHub.

+Project maintainers and community aim to get issues resolved in timely fashion as per community support policy of this repo.

+## Community Support Policy

+Project maintainers will aim to respond within 3 business days to get a meaningful response for any new issues.

 ## How to file issues and get help

 This project uses GitHub Issues to track bugs and feature requests.
 Please search the existing issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.

-## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.